 As the 1950s arrived, global corporations hired her for sweeping portfolios of their efforts.
 At the same time, ever-more-prominent glossy magazines published her essays, and famed photographer/curator Edward Steichen featured her in three important group shows at the Museum of Modern Art.

-Eventually the globetrotting and the competition from television reduced her interest in constant work.
-She happily walked her Dalmatian dog on lengthy walks in Central Park, and took up physical exercise.
-Having earned her place in American photography history, in 1990 MCAD awarded her an honorary Doctorate of Fine Arts.
+After many years, the globetrotting and the competition from television reduced her interest in constant work; she preferred to spend her time on physical exercise, including lengthy walks in Central Park with her dalmatian.
+Having earned her place in American photography history, MCAD awarded her an honorary Doctorate of Fine Arts in 1990.